 2. While the pasta is boiling, prepare the corn.
 In a large pan melt the butter, then add the cooked corn.
 Season with the chili powder, garlic powder, salt, pepper, and cayenne pepper.
 Stir so the corn is coated in the spices and butter, then cook on medium high heat for 10 minutes, stirring occasionally.
+Add the grated garlic for the final minute of cooking.
 You want the corn the get brown, with some little charred bits forming at the bottom of the pan.
 Once cooked, pour into a bowl.

 3. To make the dressing, mix the crema, sour cream , lime juice and zest, salt, and pepper.

 4. To assemble the pasta salad, pour the dressing over the noodles and stir to coat all of the macaroni.
 Add the corn, diced red onions, and Cotija…stir to combine.

 When serving you can add more Cotija and a squeeze of lime wedge!
 Enjoy!